openshift/origin/README.md

 ### How Does This Work?

-This example is simply running the ['openshift/hello-openshift' Docker image](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello-pod.json#L11) which is [built on Docker Hub](https://registry.hub.docker.com/u/openshift/hello-openshift/).
+This example runs the ['openshift/hello-openshift' Docker image](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello-pod.json#L11) which is [built on Docker Hub](https://registry.hub.docker.com/u/openshift/hello-openshift/).

 * At the Docker level, that image [binds to port 8080](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello_openshift.go#L16) within a container and [prints out a simple 'Hello OpenShift' message on access](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello_openshift.go#L9).
 * At the Kubernetes level, we [map that bound port in the container](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello-pod.json#L13) [to port 6061 on the host](https://github.com/openshift/origin/blob/master/examples/hello-openshift/hello-pod.json#L14) so that we can access it via the host browser.